 Beatrice Clelland (1912-1997) wrote a beautiful poem called "Indwelt" which is often quoted regarding expressing Christ.
 It begins, "Not merely in the words you say, Not only in your deeds confessed,

-but in the most unconscious way is Christ expressed.✞
+but most unconsciously is Christ expressed.✞

 Is it a beautiful smile, a holy light upon your brow?